wp-plugins/hypernews/readme.txt

 Now reload the entry page and start working with your RSS-streams as news to your site/blog.

+Please contact me at Twitter account @EkAndreas with questions and request of features!

 == Screenshots ==

 1. News listing with tools to read, unread, mark as favorite, hide, publish as draft and make a note.